RodeoYeeHa/behave2unitgen/README.md

 Writing the Story
 -----------------

-Now we remember the requirement from before:
+Just to remember, here is our requirement again:

     The system must allow the user to delete any of his contacts.
     The user is not allowed to delete contacts of other owners.

-This kind of requirement is extremely hard to read for stakeholders/customers.
-It is also not very precise thus hard to implement for the programmer.
+This kind of requirement is extremely hard to read for customers.
+It is also not very precise and thus hard to implement for the programmer.

-An example would help the stakeholder to understand the requirement better.
-The example can be used by the programmer to test the implementation.
+An example would help the customer to better understand the requirement.
+The example can also be used by the programmer to test if the implementation matches the requirement.
 BDD helps us with that.

-In our project, we store the following Story in a file named "contactDelete.story":
+In our project (within the classpath), we put the following story in a file named "contactDelete.story":

     Story:
     The system must allow the user to delete any of his contacts.